rahulgopinath/rahulgopinath.github.io/_posts/2020-08-20-control-flow-bytecode.markdown

 First, we need the following imports.
 The `dis` package gives us access to the Python disassembly, and networkx and matplotlib lets us draw.

+##### System Imports

+These are available from Pyodide, but you may wish to make sure that they are installed if you are attempting to run the program directly on the machine.
 <form name='python_run_form'>
 <textarea cols="40" rows="4" id='python_sys_imports' name='python_edit'>
 matplotlib